aayush0325/movies-backend/endpoints/THEATRES.md

     {
         "message": "You are not logged in"
     }
-  - 404 Not Found: No theatre was found for the given ID.
+  - 404 Not Found: No theatre found for the given ID.
     Response:
     {
         "message": "No theatre found for the given ID"